cfesplana/vpnserver/README.md

-# vpnserver
-Create your own VPN server with WireGuard in Docker
+# Create your own VPN server with WireGuard in Docker

 ## Prerequisites
 Linux Server running Ubuntu 20.04 LTS or newer